- Beyond weak domestic data, global economic conditions now weakening

 - Australian commodity prices and Chinese growth both set to slow in 2018

-- A weak upturn and domestic data keeps rate hike hopes at bay
+- A weak upturn and domestic data keeps rate hike hopes at bay for AUD

 As a commodity currency, the Australian dollar is highly correlated with commodity prices.
 While global commodity indices such as the Dow Jones Commodity Index (DJCI) are a good way of looking at the sector as a whole, the RBA’s Index of Commodity Prices is a better measure of Australian commodity prices.
-Given the country’s unique geography, the RBA’s index includes a much heavier weighting for bulk commodities (51%), rural commodities (15%) and LNG (10%).
+Given Australia’s unique geography, the RBA’s index includes a much heavier weighting for bulk commodities (51%), rural commodities (15%) and LNG (10%).
 An overview of the RBA’s Index of Commodity Prices is shown below.
 Note that the figures are expressed in rate-of-change terms.

 Commodity boom in the rear view mirror